coreruleset/documentation/content/development/regex_assembly.md

 ### Flag Marker

-A line starting with `##!+` can be used to pass global flags to the script.
-The last found flag comment line overwrites all previous flag comment lines.
+A line starting with `##!+` can be used to specify global flags for the regular expression engine.
+The flags from all lines starting with the flag marker will be combined.
 The resulting expression will be prefixed with the flags.
 For example, the two lines

 ```
 ##!+ i